-For those in leadership conducting is in a way part of their everyday life.
-The Conductor’s Perspective literally translates this into the world of the conductor and his orchestra.
+For those in leadership conducting in a figurative sense is part of their everyday life.
+The Conductor’s Perspective shows how this literally translates into the world of conductors and their orchestra.

-The conductor is responsible for the performance of his team without actually contributing operatively to the outcome: The conductor is the only musician who does not play a single note.
-At the same time he is leading highly talented experts, with skills he himself does not possess, in a highly inflexible organizational structure.
+Conductors are responsible for the performance of their team without actually contributing operatively to the outcome: It’s the only musician who does not play a single note.
+At the same time, they are leading highly talented experts with skills they themselves do not possess, trapped in a quite inflexible organizational structure.

 Learning is sustainable if content is not only transmitted on an intellectual, but also on an emotional level.
 With the help of music this is precisely where The Conductor’s Perspective comes in.